ArthurSonzogni/chromiumos-platform2/shill/doc/vpn.md

 physical connections because the corresponding `Device` (in this case representing a virtual interface) may not exist when a Connect is requested.
 Therefore the standard means of a `Service` passing Connect requests over to its corresponding `Device` does not work.
-Also since the `VirtualDevice` type is not unique to a particular VPN solution (`PPPDevices`, for example, are used for cellular dongles, and L2TP/IPsec VPNs), the VPN-specific logic cannot be contained within the `VirtualDevice` instance.
+Also, since the `VirtualDevice` class is a general-purpose one used by other connection types like Cellular, the VPN-specific logic cannot be contained within the `VirtualDevice` instance itself.

 For VPN, this is solved through the use of `VPNDrivers`.
 A `VPNDriver` takes care of attaining a proper `VirtualDevice`, communicating with processes outside